 Volume and flow.

-Spirometers, water sealed/dry rolling.
-It is very accurate but requires leak checks are large and difficult to clean.
-It uses kymograph to graph results.
-It also measures time (x) and volume (y).
+Some examples include water-sealed and dry-rolling spirometers.
+They are very accurate but require leak checks.
+Also note that they are large and difficult to clean.
+They use a kymograph to graph the results.
+They can also measure time (x) and volume (y).

 26. What type of device is also known as a spirometer?